Take 5 safety: control hazards and reduce risk

 If you want to take a more proactive approach to incident management, consider adopting the take 5 safety method.

 It does this by encouraging workers to pause and reflect on their surroundings and the variables within a process.
 This heightened sense of awareness is a powerful tool against injuries, illnesses, and property damage.
+All of these are crucial in the take 5 safety checks.

 Free checklist!